|Budget Amount *help

 Based on lithologic and sedimentary features, this Formation is interpreted to represent some environments of deposition : terrestrial sediments, fluvial channel, flood plain (remains of fossil forests), and lacustrine sediments.
 The upper part of this Formation has seven silicified beds (S1-S7) and nearly in situ well-preserved plant parts are mostly obtained from the S3 bed.

-f the taxa probably grew in a swampy temperate environment : the fern genus ; Osmunda, the conifer genera ; Abies, Picea, Tsuga and Glyptostrobus, and the angiosperm genera ; Decodon and Alnus.
+he taxa probably grew in a swampy temperate environment : the fern genus ; Osmunda, the conifer genera ; Abies, Picea, Tsuga and Glyptostrobus, and the angiosperm genera ; Decodon and Alnus.

 The quality of preservation is exquisite, and several remains allow precise study of taxonomy.
 Available anatomical characters of both fossil and extant species were conducted to most significant data for phylogenetic relationship.
 The detailed data on anatomical structure of both vegetative and reproductive organs provides the data for phylogeny.
 Even when the reproductive structure of above mentioned taxa is unknown, the phylogenetic results can be gained from their vegetative structures.

 Since Osmunda were widely distributed and possess several characteristic features in the rhizomes, their phylogeny are better understood using both fossil and modern spccies.
 As the result, Osmunda cinnamomea is the most basally positioned species in Osmundaceae because fossil species with almost the same morphology as this species were recorded from the Triassic.
 Greater anatomical variation was found between Osmunda cinnamomea and O.claytoniana.
 They possibly belong to biologically differentiated groups.
 Less